Navigating the Workplace as People of Color and Their Allies

 Professional Development

-You want to invest in your professional development?
+Do you want to invest in your professional development?
 Great!
 Here are resources at Berkeley that are free:

 Minda Hart also mentions other resources that you might find helpful: